Oltika/SpringBoot-TDD/README.md

 Note: Spring Boot 3.0.x targets Java 17 as its baseline.
 This project is configured for Java 21 and has been verified with that runtime; keep the Java version aligned across your local JDK, Maven toolchain, and deployment environment.

 This project provides a minimal REST/backend service around a Customer entity and includes unit and integration tests.

+## What the API does

+- CRUD for customers: create, read by id, list all, update, and delete.
+- Validates input and returns clear HTTP errors for bad requests, conflicts, and missing records.

 ## Prerequisites